All posts

 3Total number of prefixes 0

-Continuing with further verifications, the following output shows that the number of received announcements is 0.
+The following output confirms that the number of received announcements is 0.
 In addition, a ! appears, indicating the absence of routing policies applied to the remote peer.

 1R1#show bgp ipv4 unicast summary